April 1, 2023

 6 Steps to Starting an LLC in Texas

 Starting an LLC in Texas is easy enough.
-You can even do it yourself.
-Just follow these 6 steps:
+You can even do it yourself in 6 steps:

 Got a name in mind?
 Check your choice's availability through the state's online database.
 You can also call their hotline at (512) 463-5555 (7-1-1 for relay services) or email them at corpinfo@sos.texas.gov.

-If you want to reserve your preferred business name, you just need to fill out Form 501 and file it with the Secretary of State's office via fax, mail, or online.
-The fee to reserve is $40.
+If you want to reserve your preferred business name, you just need to file a Form 501 with the Secretary of State's office and pay the $40 filing fee.

 Can I make changes to my assumed name after filing it?

-You need to fill out Form 504 if you want to make changes or cancel your DBA name application.
-It costs $10 per filing.
-And you need to refile your application form with the correct information and pay the filing fee again.
+You just need to fill out Form 504 if you want to make changes or cancel your DBA name application (it costs $10 per filing).
+You also need to resubmit your application form with the correct information and pay the filing fee again.

-In Texas, any business filing to become an LLC (domestic or foreign) must list a registered agent in their formation documents to be approved.
+Like most states, any business registering as an LLC (domestic or foreign) in Texas needs to list a registered agent in their formation documents to be approved.

 • At least 18 years old

-• Authorized to conduct business in the state (for third-party services)
+• Authorized to do business in the state (for third-party services)

 Can I change my registered agent after my Texas LLC is approved?

-Yes, you can.
-Just fill out Form 401 and submit it to the Texas Secretary of State's office.
-You also need to pay a $15 filing fee.
+Yes.
+Just submit a Form 401 to the Texas Secretary of State and pay the $15 fee.

 • Governing authority (aka management structure)

-After filling it out, you just have to file it with the Secretary of State's office through one of the following methods:
+After filling it out, you just have to file it with the Secretary of State's office using one of four ways: online through the Texas SOSUpload System, by mail, via fax, or in person.

 You also need to pay the state filing fee via personal checks, major credit cards, LegalEase debit cards, and money orders.